4d/4D_Corner_Component_List/readme.md

 The repository must include a **clear and meaningful description**.

-This description should explain:
+This description should explain what the component does.
-- What the component does
-- Its purpose
-- Its main use cases or features

-A good description improves discoverability and helps other developers quickly understand the component.

 ### GitHub Topic

-The repository must include the following topic: 4d-component
+The repository must include the following topic: **4d-component**.

+This tag is required for proper indexing and allows the community to easily find 4D components.

+## Checklist

+Before publishing, make sure:

+- [ ] A valid icon is included in the component
+- [ ] A clear GitHub description is provided
+- [ ] The `4d-component` topic is added

+## Contributing

+Please ensure that any contribution respects these guidelines.